CKDev/Greenfield-V3/README.md

 ## Starting a new project using this template

 * Clone this project from Github
-  - git clone git@github.com:CKDev/greenfield-v3.git
+  - git clone git@github.com:CKDev/greenfield-v3.git <project name>
+* Update .ruby-version to latest ruby version
 * Create a new gemset with 'rvm gemset create <project name>'
 * Change .ruby-gemset for new project name
+* Run `gem install bundler`
 * Run `bundle install`
-* Copy secrets.yml.example to secrets.yml.
 * Create a new secret_key_base, one for development and one for test with `rake secret` and put in the secrets.yml file.
 * Find and replace all instances of "greenfield" throughout the app
 * Update the git remotes